-We have lived in this 1000sqft rental home since May 2011 and we expect to be here for a few more years.
+We have lived in houses that are 1000sqft since May 2011 (previous houses in our marriage were 400-1700sqft of finished living space).
 We are now a family of 9.

-We have a nice, fenced backyard.
-We feel very blessed with our housing situation and live here very comfortably.
+We live in small homes very comfortably.
 I am sharing a few tidbits about how we make our small home work for our large family because I know some of you are curious!

 First of all, it is important to keep stuff to a minimum when living in a small home with a large family.
-As long as I can stay on top of the clutter and continuously work on organizing every square inch, our house feels very comfortable.
+As long as I can stay on top of the clutter and continuously work on organizing every square inch (or so ot seems), our house feels very comfortable.
 It is almost a never ending job, though.

 How A Large Family Lives In A Small House